3601314/hbase-python/README.rst

-pyhbase
+hbase-python
 ^^^^^^^^^^^^

 (The development of this package has not finished.)

-pybase is a python package used to work HBase.
+hbase-python is a python package used to work HBase.

 It is now tested under HBase 1.2.6.